monostream/emporium-catalog/EMPORIUM_CHART_MANUAL.md

 - Emporium-specific annotations

 #### 2. `values.emporium.yaml`
-The Emporium-specific values file that defines:
+The Emporium-specific values file (located in the `chart/` directory) that defines:
 - User-supplied variables with documentation
 - Integration configurations
 - Emporium template variables